yeoman/bower-requirejs/readme.md

 **Required**
 Type: `String`

-Specify a relative path to your RequireJS config
+Specify a relative path to your RequireJS config.

 ### Options